-Born in Tallinn, Estonia, Hando moved to the United States of America more than a decade ago to begin studies at Yale University School of Music.
-At age fifteen, he made his debut with the Estonian National Opera Orchestra, at age sixteen he debuted with the Estonian National Symphony Orchestra.
-Since then he has appeared with many orchestras in Canada, USA, Costa Rica and Europe.
+Born and raised in Estonia, Hando has lived in the States since 2003.
+At age fifteen, he made his debut with the Estonian National Opera Orchestra and a year later he already debuted with the Estonian National Symphony Orchestra.
+Since then he has performed with many symphony orchestras in Canada, USA, Costa Rica and Europe.

-He has performed at Meyerson Symphony Center (Dallas, TX), Amsterdam Concertgebouw (The Netherlands), Palace of Fine Arts (San Francisco, CA) Theater of Markopoulo Mesogaias (Greece), Vienna Konzerthaus (Austria), George Weston Hall (Canada), Harris Concert Hall (Aspen, CO), Isabella Stewart Gardner Museum (Boston, MA), Jordan Hall (Boston, MA), Steinway Hall (New York City, NY) and National Theatre of Costa Rica (San José, Costa Rica) to name a few.
+Recitals, master classes and performances with symphony orchestras: Meyerson Symphony Center (Dallas, TX), Amsterdam Concertgebouw (The Netherlands), Boston Symphony Hall (Boston, MA), Palace of Fine Arts (San Francisco, CA) Theater of Markopoulo Mesogaias (Greece), Vienna Konzerthaus (Austria), George Weston Hall (Canada), Harris Concert Hall (Aspen, CO), Isabella Stewart Gardner Museum (Boston, MA), Jordan Hall (Boston, MA), Steinway Hall (New York City, NY) and National Theatre of Costa Rica (San José, Costa Rica) to name a few.

 International Piano Festivals: Aspen Music Festival (USA), TCU-Cliburn Piano Institute (USA), The International Holland Music Sessions (The Netherlands), Festival Internacional de Piano (Mexico), Klaver (Estonia), St. Andrews Summer Festival (Canada) and PianoTexas International Academy & Festival (USA) to name a few.